FascinatedBox/lily-parsekit/README_schema.md

 }
 ```

 This is the root of the tree, returned once parsing is done.
-Note that it has
-`"package_name"` instead of `"name"`.